Tuva: History

-In February 1990, the Tuvan Democratic Movement was founded by Kaadyr-ool Bicheldei, a philologist at the Kyzyl State Pedagogical Institute.
+In February 1990, the Khostug Tyva (Tuvan Democratic Movement) was founded by Kaadyr-ool Bicheldei, a philologist at the Kyzyl State Pedagogical Institute.
 The party aimed to provide jobs and housing (both in short supply), and improve the status of the Tuvan language and culture.
-Later in the year, there was a wave of attacks against Tuva's sizeable Russian community, including sniper attacks on trucks, and attacks on outlying settlements, with 168 murdered.
-Russian troops were eventually called in.
+It called for the upgrading of Tuva to a full republic of the Soviet Union, and later for an independence referendum.
+Later in the year, there was a wave of attacks against Tuva's sizeable Russian community, including sniper attacks on trucks, and attacks on outlying settlements, with 168 reportedly murdered.
+Russian OMON special police units were eventually called in.
+For supporting the 1991 Soviet coup attempt, the Tuvan local government was forced to resign.
 Many Russians moved out of the republic during this period.
+Historian Mark Beissinger attributed the failure of the Tuvan nationalist movement, compared to contemporary movements across the Soviet Union, to the movement's weaker urban networks.
 Tuva has remained remote and difficult to access.

 Tuva was a signatory to the 31 March 1992 treaty that created the Russian Federation.
 On 22 October 1993, a new constitution was drawn up for the republic, creating a 32-member parliament (Supreme Khural) and a Grand Khural, which deals with local legislation.
 The constitution was approved by 53.9% (62.2% according to another source) of Tuvans in a referendum on 12 December 1993.
 At the same time, the official name was changed from Tuva (Тува) to Tyva (Тыва).